 The Rev. Dr. Gregory Wilde is an ordained priest in the Episcopal Church/Anglican Communion as well as a professor of the History, Theology, and Spirituality of Christian Worship.
 He holds an M.A. in Theology/Liturgical Studies from the University of Notre Dame, an M.Div. from Sewanee, University of the South, and a D.W.S. from the Robert E. Webber Institute for Worship Studies.
 In addition to his academic responsibilities Gregory serves as Rector of Holy Trinity Church and School, Fruitland Park, FL.
-"I thought IWS was going to be predominantly academic.
-I had no idea how spiritually formative this experience would be for me as well."

-MWS Alumnus Board of Trustees
+Board of Trustees

 Dr. Eric Bolger B.A.
 (Chemistry), University of California, San Diego M.Div., Trinity Evangelical Divinity School Ph.D.
-(Theological Studies), Trinity Evangelical Divinity School D.W.S., The Robert E. Webber Institute for Worship Studies Dr. Eric Bolger serves as Vice President for Academic Affairs and Dr, Eric Bolger serves as Vice President for Academic Affairs and Dean of the College at College of the Ozarks in Point Lookout, MO, where he also teaches courses in Bible, theology, and worship.
+(Theological Studies), Trinity Evangelical Divinity School D.W.S., The Robert E. Webber Institute for Worship Studies Dr. Eric Bolger serves as Vice President for Academic Affairs and Dean of the College at College of the Ozarks in Point Lookout, MO, where he also teaches courses in Bible, theology, and worship.
 He was a member of the inaugural ("Alpha") DWS class and taught MWS 501 Biblical Theology of Worship for 14 years, beginning with the inception of the MWS program.
 He served as the academic dean of IWS from 2007 to 2010.
 He has extensive experience in worship leadership and is a member of the preaching team at his home church in Branson, MO.